Skip to content

 .listen(3000)

-Prisma is a modern, type-safe ORM for TypeScript that lets you interact with your database using auto-generated queries instead of raw SQL.
+Drizzle is a modern, type-safe ORM for TypeScript that lets you interact with your database using an ORM instead of raw SQL.

 Bun is great at doing image manipulation using sharp for endpoints where users need to upload avatars or other images to an S3 bucket.